chrisguest75/simple_gcp_terraform/README.md

 * The Ip address passed to the openapi schema is incorrect.
 You'll need to modify the schema target ip to the external ip of the instance or NLB gcloud --project=simple-terraform-demo-001 endpoints services deploy ./simple_api_server/openapi/service_api.template.fix.yaml
 * The container should be using gunicorn to host flask.
+* The NLB backend seems to be incorrectly configured.
+It's not pointing correctly after deployment.

 # Prerequisites